ractivejs/ractivejs.github.io/legacy/0.4.0/ractive.fire().md

 # ractive.fire()

 Fires an event, which will be received by handlers that were bound using `ractive.on`.
-In practical terms, you would mostly likely use this with {{{createLink 'Ractive.extend()'}}}, to allow applications to hook into your subclass.
+In practical terms, you would mostly likely use this with [Ractive.extend()](Ractive.extend().md), to allow applications to hook into your subclass.

 > ### ractive.fire( eventName[, arg1[, arg2[, ...argN]]])